WHAT DOES “FUS RO DAH” MEAN?

 DO YOU HAVE A NICE FUS RO DAH COMPILATION TO TAKE US HOME WITH?

 After all this time spent watching Fus Ro Dah videos, the damage to your brain might have already reached the “irreparable” stage.
 It will be very difficult for you to witness or perform any kind of decisive action without mentally performing the dragon shout to yourself, or if the condition deteriorates further, actually shouting it out loud at the top of your lungs.
 But, since we’ve probably already reached that point, we might as well go out with a concentrated dose of all the Fus Ro Dah mayhem your poor addled mind can handle.
-And luckily, there is just such a video in the extensive Break archives at just a couple seconds longer than 1:22.
 Here it is, and as soon as it’s over I wish you a quick and total recovery: